40 SARI patients contracted COVID-19 without contact or international travel history

 Out of the total sample size, 104 people (1.8 per cent) were found to have contracted coronavirus.
 Of the 104, 40 of them did not have any recent international travel history or contact with any positive case of the infection, the study by the nodal medical research body said.

-The chances of a SARI patient getting infected with COVID19 has increased from zero per cent before March 14 to 2.6 per cent by April 2, the study released on Thursday said.
+The chances of a SARI patient getting infected with COVID-19 has increased from zero per cent before March 14 to 2.6 per cent by April 2, the study released on Thursday said.

 SARI is an acute respiratory condition in which a patient may develop complications of pneumonia or respiratory failure.